The Brontë Sisters: Background

-Casting
+Production

-The film is notable for casting three of France's most famous actress of the time: Isabelle Adjani as Emily, Marie-France Pisier as Charlotte and Isabelle Huppert as Anne.
+The film is notable for casting three of France's most famous actresses of the time: Isabelle Adjani as Emily, Marie-France Pisier as Charlotte and Isabelle Huppert as Anne.
 Marie-France Pisier, known for her work in the films of François Truffaut, had won back to back César Awards as best supporting actress in Téchiné’s two previous films Souvenirs d’en France and Barocco.
 She had developed a friendship with Téchiné while working for him.
 From the cast of Barocco also came Adjani, who was the female lead in that film.
 Isabelle Adjani had come to international attention under the direction Truffaut in The Story of Adele H, playing the mentally disturbed daughter of Victor Hugo.
 She and the cinematographer Bruno Nuytten, who had photographed Barocco, were then a couple and she gave birth to their son around the time of the film’s released.
 Nuytten famously went to direct Adjani in Camille Claudel, an artistic success for both.

 Pascal Greggory was an unknown actor with only few minor acting credits in films, but he was chosen above Alain Delon and Patrick Dewaere for the role of Branwell.
 He went on to play Adjani’s brother in La Reine Margot (1994) in which he had the role of Henri III.
 Huppert, Adjani and Greggory were only in their mid-twenties when the film was made.

 Isabelle Huppert had risen to prominence in The Lacemaker (French: La Dentellière) (1977).
 One of her earlier roles had been in Liliane de Kermadec's Aloïse, a film written by Téchiné.
 The prior year she played the real-life criminal Violette Nozière in Claude Charbol's movie which won her the Cannes Film Festival Of Best Actress.
 Huppert and Adjani famously did not get along which made the production of The Brontë Sisters difficult.